 • Determine the number of 303(d) listed water bodies for each drainage basin.
-Due to the limited ambient monitoring data, this landscape indicator should be used with caution.
-This information is excellent at indicating what drainage basins are "not properly functioning."
-However, most streams do not have ambient monitoring data and we can't assume that streams without data are "properly functioning."
+Because of the potential of limited ambient monitoring data, this landscape indicator should be used with caution.
+This information is excellent at indicating what sub-watersheds are "not properly functioning."
+However, many streams do not have ambient monitoring data and we can't assume that streams without data are "properly functioning."
 If 303(d) data is limited for the study area, it should not be used as an indicator of condition for this ecological process.
 When adequate information is available, assign a condition of "properly functioning," "at risk," or "not properly functioning" for this landscape indicator using criteria provided in Table 7.
-If the sub-watershed or watershed is 303(d) listed, then the default condition is "at risk" because the regulatory requirement to restore the water body to meet water quality criteria.